pearsonkyle/Mars-Rock-Detector/README.md

 add stdev to relative elevation distribution
 What would happen if you subtract a local slope?
 What is the overall slope distribution?
+- Include figure involving DEM comparison with plane estimation
+- look into slope distribution with new plane subtracted DEM